tayganr/purviewlab/modules/module04.md

 <div align="right"><a href="#module-04---glossary">↥ back to top</a></div>

+## :mortar_board: Knowledge Check

+1. Glossary terms with the same name but different descriptions can exist under the same parent term?

+    A ) True
+    B ) False

+2. Glossary terms with the same name can exist as long as each instance has a unique parent term?

+    A ) True
+    B ) False

+3. Glossary terms created using different term templates can be exported together using the Purview Studio (UI) glossary "Export terms" functionality?

+    A ) True
+    B ) False

+<div align="right"><a href="#module-04---glossary">↥ back to top</a></div>

 ## :tada: Summary

 This module provided an overview of how to create, export, and import terms into the Azure Purview glossary.